 The director of the program maintains contact with the students and their agencies during the semester.
-Prof. DeAngelis visits the students and their agencies twice during the semester.
+Prof. Gary DeAngelis visits the students and their agencies twice during the semester.
 The seminar instructor serves as an on-sight faculty advisor.
 And each student has a faculty sponsor at Holy Cross who advises directly on the thesis.

 - ABC News

 - Amnesty International

 - Business Roundtable

 - Center for Strategic and International Studies

 - Comptroller of the Currency

 - Congressional Offices: House and Senate

 - Common Cause